mys-lang/mys/docs/source/user-guide/notable-differences-to-python.rst

 -----------------------------

 Mys looks a lot like Python, but there are differences.
-Below is a list of the most notable differences.
+Below is a list of the most notable differences that we could think of.

 - Traits instead of classic inheritence.